Club runners at training

 Racing

-As a member of the Club you’ll always have the opportunity to participate by running in lots of different events, in fact we encourage our runners to take part in races, no matter what their level of ability, with the emphasis on fun.
-While it’s always satisfying to see our runners taking prizes at local, regional, district and national events, it’s equally satisfying to see a huge number of purple vests at the races!
-Events such as the Glasgow Half Marathon, the Women’s 10k and the Polaroid 10k series regularly attract big turnouts from the Club.
+As a member of the Club you’ll always have the opportunity to participate by running in lots of different events, should you wish.
+We encourage our runners to participate in races, no matter what their level or ability, with the emphasis on fun and camaraderie.
+While it’s always satisfying to see our runners taking prizes at local, regional, district and national events, it’s equally satisfying to see a huge number of purple vests at races!
+Events such as the Great Scottish Run Half Marathon, the Tom Scott 10 Miler, Babcock 10k Series and Alan Scally 5k Road Relays regularly attract big turnouts from the Club.

-Runners from the Club take part in a huge range of events including running in cross country relays, hill races, 10k races, road relays, duathlons and full marathons to name but a few.
+Runners from the Club take part in a huge range of events including running in cross country relays, hill races, 10k / 5k races, road relays, duathlons and marathons among others.
 Whatever your running speciality you’re likely to find at least one kindred spirit at the Club.
 Even if you have never raced in your life why not give it a try?
 It’s hard work but always great fun!